Flurry Rogue Leveling Guide

 Combo Points requires a 3:1 rotation between a Basic Skill and Flurry to maximize your damage and Attack Speed.
 You use Blade Shift to grant Unhindered and a Movement Speed boost that is extended by Enhanced Blade Shift.
 Each Combo Points rotation has a little extra punch thanks to Fundamental Blade Shift.
 Arrow Storms and Vengeful are great Dungeon aspects to help chew through enemies as you obtain gear for harder content.

 Shadow Imbuement gives the Flurry Rogue some additional Area Damage while leveling, making short work of weaker enemies while helping restore your Energy with Consuming Shadows.
 Shadow Clone patches up the mediocre single target damage of Flurry by giving you a 15 second window to essentially double your damage.
-As you transition into Torment difficulties you remove Shadow Imbuement from your skll tree since Shadow Clone cannot use Imbuements by default without Imitated Imbuement.
+As you transition into Torment difficulties you remove Shadow Imbuement from your skill tree since Shadow Clone cannot use Imbuements by default without Imitated Imbuement.

 This is a well-rounded, beginner-friendly build if you're looking for a melee playstyle.
 Once you have the main setup together, you cruise through the leveling journey.
 This guide teaches you all about how to reach the endgame in Diablo 4 with the Flurry Rogue.
 The Flurry Rogue Endgame Build Guide explains more once you reach Torment 1.
 Let's get started!